Two fiery, uncompromising men—John the Baptist and Jesus– invite us into the Kingdom of God, the Kingdom within us (Luke 17:21).

 * * *

 These lists, which can seem prideful, have humility at their heart.
-You recognize your limitations, you recognize that you are not going to be able to do what God has called you to do if you try to do everything.
-You realize that, like most people, you can, at most, do one or two things well, and so you focus.
+You recognise your limitations, you recognise that you are not going to be able to do what God has called you to do if you try to do everything.
+You realise that, like most people, you can, at most, do one or two things well, and so you focus.

 * * *